rubyonrailsfourbook/book/04-creating-the-layout/03-scss.markdown

 ## SCSS
 SCSS is a css precrosser.
+It makes CSS a bit easier to manage.